Michael Harris (basketball, born 1999)

-Michael Paul Jason Harris (born 5 October 1999) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
-Harris began his NBL career as a training player for the 36ers in the 2018–19 season.
+Michael Paul Jason Harris (born 5 October 1999) is an Australian professional basketball player for the Rockingham Flames of the NBL1 West.
+Harris began his National Basketball League (NBL) career as a training player for the Adelaide 36ers in the 2018–19 season.
 After a development player season for the 36ers in 2019–20, he joined the Perth Wildcats in 2022, where he spent three seasons.

 Early life

 Harris was born and raised in Mount Gambier, South Australia.
 He moved to Mount Barker as a teenager and came through the Forestville Eagles junior program.

 Playing career

 Forestville Eagles and Adelaide 36ers (2017–2021)

 Harris debuted in the South Australian Premier League in 2017 with the Forestville Eagles.
 In 16 games, he averaged 3.06 points, 1.81 rebounds and 1.19 assists per game.
 He increased his averages to 16.55 points and 3.86 rebounds in 22 games in 2018, where during the season he had a 52-point game.
 He subsequently joined the Adelaide 36ers of the National Basketball League (NBL) as a training player for the 2018–19 season.

 In 2019, Harris helped the Eagles reach the Premier League grand final, where they defeated the Mount Gambier Pioneers 107–90 to win the championship.
 He was named grand final MVP after scoring a game-high 30 points.
 In 24 games, he averaged 18.96 points, 4.62 rebounds and 2.21 assists per game.
 He was subsequently named the recipient of the Frank Angove Medal as the Premier League's Under 21 Player of the Year.

 Harris returned to the 36ers as a development player for the 2019–20 NBL season.
 He played in two games during the season.

-In 2021, Harris returned to the Eagles for the inaugural NBL1 Central season.
+With the Eagles now in the NBL1 Central, Harris played for Forestville in the 2021 NBL1 season.
 In 20 games, he averaged 22.9 points, 7.25 rebounds and 4.95 assists per game.
 He was subsequently named the recipient of the Frank Angove Medal once again, this time as the NBL1 Central's Under 23 Player of the Year.
 He was also named in league's All-Star Five.